This patient’s allergy testimonial helps sum up the results of taking a thorough, holistic approach:

 What are allergies?

 When people say they have allergies, technically they are usually talking about allergic rhinitis.
-Courtesy of the National Institutes of Health (NIH), here are the most common symptoms of this disorder:
+According to the National Institutes of Health (NIH) site, here are the most common symptoms of this disorder:

 Symptoms that occur shortly after you come into contact with an allergen may include: